IsaevMH/PurposesTracking/Readme.md

 **To create a database please follow the steps below:**

-* *Find and run the "databaseCreation.sql" sql script for creating database, table and links between them;*
+* *Find and run the "V1__dbInitialization.sql" sql script for creating database, table and links between them;*
 * *Run the "PurposeTracking" project.*

 If you have found any bugs please email me: **isaev.mh.94@gmail.com**